Hairful/Hairful.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul> -->

-Service and leadership
+Leaderships and Awards
 ======
-* Director of the *Academic Development Department* of the *East China Normal University Student Union*.
+* Director of the *Academic Development Department* of the *East China Normal University Student Union*
+* 1st & 2nd Award in Scholarship